Meperitab Side Effects

 Other dosage forms:

-Along with its needed effects, meperidine (the active ingredient contained in Meperitab) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by meperidine (the active ingredient contained in Meperitab).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking meperidine:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking meperidine:Incidence not known

 - Blurred vision

 - decrease in the frequency of urination

 - decrease in urine volume

 - difficult or troubled breathing

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position